40 Subtle Signs of Illness

 Unexplained weight gain can be related to a condition called hypothyroidism, in which the thyroid gland isn't producing enough of the hormone that makes your metabolism go.
 "In addition to weight gain, you might have other nonspecific symptoms like fatigue or sensitivity to cold," says Dina Merhbi, a registered dietitian in Montreal, Quebec.

-The Remedy Rx: If you're experiencing any of those symptoms, ask your doctor for a TSH hormone blood test.
+The Rx: If you're experiencing any of those symptoms, ask your doctor for a TSH hormone blood test.
 Imbalances in thyroid hormone can be treated with medication.

 Frequent Fungal Infections